Fall Tree and Pest Manual

 Here’s what you need to know about your treatment options for tree fungal diseases:

-- Reducing residual spore loads via sanitation is important.
+- Fungi reproduce and spread via spores, so reducing residual spores via sanitation is important.
 This means raking up infected foliage that has fallen around the base the tree.
-It also means pruning dead branches and limbs.
+It also means pruning out dead branches and limbs.

 - These actions will reduce the level of residual spores and lessen the opportunity for spores to re-infect your tree in the spring.
 Note: If your trees are disease-free, leave as many leaves on the ground as you’re comfortable with.
 They’re good for fertilization!

 - Come spring, we can apply foliar fungicides just prior to and while the new growth is forming to significantly reduce reinfection rates.

 - Both organic and traditional synthetic fungicidal treatments are available.

 But wait, there’s more on tree bugs and pests!

 While we have a lot of information on this page and even more on our I Have Tree Bugs! page, we also keep our readers abreast of plant health care issues through our regularly updated blog.
-Feel free to search the blog at any time, but below is a quick reference of blog topics on tree diseases and pests for you.
+Feel free to search the blog at any time, but below is a quick reference of blog topics on tree diseases and pests you may find interesting.

 - Early Season Defoliators vs. Late Season Defoliators